docker-mailserver/docker-mailserver/docs/content/usage.md

 title: Usage
 ---

 This pages explains how to get started with DMS, basically explaining how you can use it.
 The procedure uses Docker Compose as a reference.
-In our examples, [`/docker-data/dms/config/`](../faq/#what-about-the-docker-datadmsmail-state-folder) on the host is mounted to `/tmp/docker-mailserver/` inside the container.
+In our examples, [`/docker-data/dms/config/`][docs-datadmsmail-state-folder] on the host is mounted to `/tmp/docker-mailserver/` inside the container.

+[docs-datadmsmail-state-folder]: ../faq/#what-about-the-docker-datadmsmail-state-folder

 ## Preliminary Steps